horvbalint/robolt/README.md

 <br></br>
 #### GetThumbnailURL
-> Downloads the thumbnail file for a [RoboFile document](TODO/#files) from robogo and returns a local URL.
+> Downloads the thumbnail file for a [RoboFile document](TODO/#files) from robogo and returns a local URL for it.

 * Method: GET
 * Returns: Promise\<String\>